PacktWorkshops/The-Angular-Workshop/backend/README.md

 3. Initialize the database (skip if you want to use the static JSON provided)

-If you want to start fresh, you may need to run generate twice.
+If you want to start fresh.

 The first time will initialize the DB.
-The second run will propulate the DB.
+The second run will populate the DB.

 ```
 npm run reset